dev-yatin/nestjs-boilerplate/README.md

 ### Authorization

 Only 2 routes are public that are `/api/health` and `/api/login`. `/api/health` is just to know backend application health, can be used by load balancers.
 Remaining routes are protected and can be accessed only if user is logged in.
-If user try to access them with login, they will be thrown `401-Unauthorized` exception.
+If user try to access them without login, they will be thrown `401-Unauthorized` exception.

 ### Rate Limiting